Felienne/Quarto/README.md

  * Create a new F Sharp Project
  * Add a reference to CNFify
  * Add 'open CNFify' to the top of your .fs file
- * Make one big clause (maybe with the helper superconjunction!)
+ * Make one big clause (maybe with the helper superconjunction)
- * makeDimacs gives you a string to put into any SAY solver
+ * makeDimacs gives you a string to put into any SAT solver

 ## From C Sharp